Type of entity

 - Arnold S. Kohen

 Dates of existence

-In addition to his own work, Kohen was at the centre of a number of networks, making him one of the world’s most-connected Timor advocates.
+In addition to his own work, Kohen was at the center of a number of networks, making him one of the world’s most-connected Timor advocates.
 The political range included Noam Chomsky on the Left to former Reagan Administration National Security Advisor William Clark on the Right.
-The collection thus represents a remarkable record of Timor advocacy and documentation in the USA and internationally.
+His records thus represent a remarkably wide range of documentation on Timor advocacy in the USA and internationally.